-In the heart of downtown Richmond is the most welcoming brewery, in my opinion, Triple Crossing Brewing.
+In the heart of downtown Richmond is a most welcoming brewery, Triple Crossing Brewing.
 From a little Tasting Room near the Governor’s Mansion to a full-fledged pizza and beer pub in the Fulton neighborhood, Triple Crossing makes exceptionally good IPAs, as well as traditional English ales and stouts.
 Richmond’s famous baker of Billy Bread is also the food purveyor at Triple Crossing.

 Richmond’s father of the local craft beer movement is Vietnamese immigrant An Bui who opened his beer-centric restaurant Mekong in 1995.
 Craftbeer.com named Mekong the number one “Great American Beer Bar” for two years in a row, thanks to the restaurant’s expansive selection of 56 rare international and local beers on tap.
 Next, Bui unveiled The Answer Brewpub, his own craft brewery that connects to the popular restaurant.
 The brewpub is a favorite place to hear live music and meet like-minded beer fanatics, along with eating exceptionally fresh Vietnamese cuisine.

-Richmond’s biggest news was landing Stone Brewery’s East Coast headquarters.
-Stone’s tours are the best deal in town, because for $3 you get a tour and a taste of three of their signature beers on tap.
-The huge, modern yet rustic brewery is opening a waterfront beer garden in 2018 featuring farm to table cuisine infused with beer.
+Richmond’s biggest brewery is Stone Brewery’s East Coast headquarters.
+The huge, modern yet rustic brewery has a waterfront beer garden featuring farm to table cuisine infused with beer.
 This is a family and pet friendly gathering place for Richmond residents and promises to attract lots of beer tourists.

 Clearly, if you love craft beer, you’ll love a trip to Richmond.
 And if you want to treat yourself to the best place to stay in town, try the Jefferson Hotel, the epitome of luxury and comfort.
 Great food too!